-This means that no information is lost if the above requirements are prescribed: every extending state can be projected by a twirl onto the set of invariant states to the above mentioned operations without changing the Brauer state it is sharing.
-As they are sufficient requirements for a state to be the $(n,m)$-extending state of a Brauer state, it is enough to find every one of them to characterise the set of $(n,m)$-extending Brauer states.
+Therefore, no information is lost if the above requirements are prescribed, and it is enough to find every extending state satisfying them to characterise the set of $(n,m)$-extending Brauer states.

-The commutant to the above mentioned operations can be calculated using representation theory.
-See Appendix \ref{sec:app_sw}.
-Of course, as $n$ and $m$ grow larger it becomes more and more difficult to give the exact form of a commuting operator.
-Nevertheless, the general form of a commuting state can be calculated using Schur's lemma:
+The commutant of the set of the above-mentioned operators can be calculated using representation theory, see Appendix \ref{sec:app_sw}.
+Of course, as $n$ and $m$ grow larger, it becomes increasingly difficult to give the exact form of a commuting operator.
+Nevertheless, the general form of a commuting state can be given as: